speedy-net/speedy-net/README.md

     cd speedy/match
     ./tests_manage.py test

-To run tests with deprecation warnings (in any directory):
+To run tests with all warnings (in any directory):

-    python -W error::DeprecationWarning tests_manage.py test
+    python -W error tests_manage.py test

 You need to run both Speedy Net and Speedy Match in parallel in separate console tabs.